gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 \
 One more thing I added was this "M" button, which you can see next to the keyframe toggle in the inspector panel.
 Toggling it makes the property appear as a pin onto the node itself in the graph.
-The user can then plug in other nodes to modify the property procedurally (adding the elapsed time in seconds, multiplying with a sine wave or noise function, etc.).
+The user can then plug in other nodes and modify the property procedurally (adding the elapsed time in seconds, multiplying with a sine wave or noise function, etc.).

 This is a great tool for continuous, repeating, or random animation.
 Things that would otherwise be a pain to do with editing a curve.